karkaratz/docker-spark-3.0.1/README.md

 # Preliminary Information
 You need to have a working version of docker and docker-compose.<br>
 $YOURTAG, in the commands below,should be something like repository:image_name.
 As an example, the base image I published on docker.io is karkaratz/spark_3_0_1:spark-base <BR>
-You need a machine with at leas 8G of RAM to run the cluster with 5 nodes.
+You need a machine with at least 8G of RAM to run the cluster with 5 nodes.
 Otherwise you can lower the number of nodes in docker-compose.yml.

-# If you want to skip the Build and Just Run the Cluster
+# If you want to skip the Build phase and Just Run the Cluster
-Just doanload the spark-composer folder, cd into it and run:
+Just download the spark-composer folder, cd into it and run:
 <pre>docker-compose up</pre>

 # Images generation